jrief/django-formset/docs/source/richtext-extensions.rst

 files.
 Moreover, if the Richtext editor shall be used in a content management system or an e-commerce site, one might want to set a link to an internal CMS page or a product, in order to keep its referential integrity.
-In such a dialog form, the user then can select the page or the product out of a list of available options, instead of entering the URL that that page manually.
+In such a dialog form, the user then can select the page or the product out of a list of available options, instead of entering the URL to that page manually.
 This requires a ModelChoiceField_, something usually not available from an off the shelf implementation.

 As another example consider adding an image element to the Richtext editor.
 A typical ready made solution such as TinyMCE_ would offer a file upload area and a few additional fields to set the image's width, height and alt tags.
 The image's payload then often is encoded as a base64 string in the editor's document state.
-So what if instead the implementer wants to store the image as a file in its media directory and the meta-data in a separate database table?
+So what if instead the implementer wants to store the image as a file in its own media library and the meta-data in a separate database table?
 Here is where **django-formset** offers a flexible way to create custom dialog forms and to extend the Richtext editor with your own needs.